Mushi-mushi/mushi-mushi.github.io/_posts/2020-02-09-a-new-foe-has-appeared.markdown

 JhoneRAT
 --------
 For a more detailed analysis of this sample, Thalos actually published a very nice [writeup][link5]. two days after I finished my analysis.
-Needless to say that for a first stab at malware analysis, I was pretty excited when I realized that not only I managed to analyze the sample properly, but I was also able to warn our customers one day before Talos named the RAT.
+Needless to say that for a first stab at malware analysis, I was pretty excited when I realized that not only I managed to analyze the sample properly, but I was also able to warn our customers one day before Talos published its writeup.

 Additional Ressources:
 ----------------------